WhatsApp Business API 2026: 5 Major Changes You Should Know

 Changes the “unofficial WAHA” vs “official API” calculation

-Recommendation: Businesses running mainly Utility (stores, clinics) — worth moving to official API.
-Businesses running mainly Reactive (customer initiates, bot responds) — WAHA still pays off.
+Recommendation: Businesses that mainly send Utility messages (stores, clinics) — worth moving to the official API.
+Businesses that mainly handle reactive conversations (customer writes first, bot responds) — WAHA still pays off.

 Change 2: WhatsApp Calling API — GA in Q2 2026